Supported Employment Service guidelines

 You must notify the TAC immediately if at any time the Department of Social Services and/or the National Disability Insurance Agency revoke your status as an Australian Disability Enterprise delivering Supported Employment Service.

-The TAC expects Australian Disability Enterprises delivering Supported Employment Service with TAC clients to report on the below requirements upon request.
+We expect Australian Disability Enterprises delivering Supported Employment Service with TAC clients to report on the below requirements upon request.
 This may be through a range of mechanisms such as written or verbal requests or provider meetings.

 Australian Disability Enterprises delivering Supported Employment Service with TAC clients must be able to demonstrate the following: